The-Balance-FFXIV/balance-static/content/encounters/p4s-p2.md

 An AoE tank buster on two targets chosen by promixity to the boss.

 * **Nearsight** will target the two closest players.
 The two tanks should be inside the boss's hitbox and all other players should be max melee range or further.
 * **Farsight** will target the two furthest players.
-The two tanks should be outside the boss's hitbox at max melee range and all other players should be in the centre of the boss's hitbox.
+The two tanks should be outside the boss's hitbox at max melee range and all other players should be in the center of the boss's hitbox.

 **Demigod's Double**